 ISP100 Writing for University and Beyond is a for-credit course that teaches writing- and reading-related skills that are necessary for success in the transition to university work.
 You will build on your writing skills and develop a writing portfolio that will help you to investigate your own relationship with writing, explore how knowledge is produced through writing, and learn strategies for writing purposefully and effectively.
 ISP100 is delivered from the perspective that all writers can improve their writing, so that all students will benefit by taking it.

-If you plan to major in Visual Studies, Anthropology (excluding Forensic Science), Physics, or Earth Science, then ISP100 is required, and you are given first priority to enrol.
+If you plan to major in Visual Studies, Anthropology (excluding Forensic Science), Physics, Earth Science, or Computer Science then ISP100 is required, and you are given first priority to enrol.
 However, students planning to major in other programs are also welcome to enrol in the course.

 Strategies for success.
 Reading and writing in university can be very different from what was expected of you in high-school.
 In ISP100 you'll do more than just learn about the principles and concepts of academic writing, you'll put them into practice so that you can become a more effective reader and writer.
 Get a solid foundation that will set you up for success in all of your courses from first-year to graduation and beyond.

 Interactive small-sized seminar.
 Academic writing can be stressful and sometimes writing can feel like an isolating process.
 ISP100 is intentionally designed to have a maximum of 30 students per section so that you will have the unique opportunity to interact with your classmates and instructor in a safe and supportive environment.

 Stress-free assignments.
 Before you submit your writing, you will have multiple opportunities to work with feedback and revise your work.
 Dealing with feedback and using it to improve your writing is a key area of discussion in this course.
 This course is all about supporting you to achieve success through practice, so there is no final exam to worry about.